NomadCode33/GIS-Data-Science-Portfolio/Furtado-Associates-Projects/Lynnwood ROW Acquisition/README.md

 # Lynnwood ROW Acquisition
-The Right-of-Way (ROW) department ensures draft maps align with check drawings on Autodesk Civil 3D, handling permits, parcel maps, and quality checks through teamwork and regular Microsoft Teams meetings.
-My tasks included file protection, parcel map analysis with Civil 3D commands, QA/QC in BlueBeam, and data verification using county websites.
+A Right-of-Way (ROW) support project focused on ensuring alignment between draft maps and check drawings within Autodesk Civil 3D.
+Responsibilities included managing permits, parcel maps, and quality assurance processes through collaborative efforts and regular coordination via Microsoft Teams.
+My contributions involved securing files, analyzing parcel maps using Civil 3D commands, conducting QA/QC reviews in BlueBeam, and verifying legal and spatial data through county assessor websites to ensure accuracy and compliance.

 **Disclaimer:** Furtado & Associates maintains a policy of not allowing company property for personal use, so I don't have any documents or pictures of my project.
 However, I can describe the work I did and the process we followed.